-Textile Council of Hong Kong comprises of thirteen major textiles and garment associations and is a non-profit making organization.
+Textile Council of Hong Kong comprises of thirteen major textiles and garment associations.
 It represents the entire Hong Kong's textile and garment industry whose business activities range from spinning, weaving, knitting, dyeing and finishing as well as the manufacturing of textile and apparel goods.

 The Council, incorporated on 22nd July 1988, was officially inaugurated on 12th December 1989.
 Its main objective is to promote and foster the interests of Hong Kong's textile and garment industry.